palantirnet/federated-search-demo/README.md

 ## Directory structure

-This repo is structured a little differently than usual, since it contains 4 independent Drupal docroots.
-Here're some important pieces:
+This repo is structured a little differently than usual, since it contains 5 independent Drupal docroots and a React docroot.
+Here are some important pieces:

 ```